filipekojak88/computer_infrastructure/README.md

 Though I could see that the file 'weather.json' was created within the folder '<weather>', I typed in Terminal 'ls' and it was output to me the file 'weather.json' within the folder '<weather>'.
 I also used 'nano weather.json' to see the content within the file in my Terminal.

+### Task 6: Timestamp the Data

+Modify the command from Task 5 to save the downloaded file with a timestamped name in the format YYYYmmdd_HHMMSS.json.

+This task was completed using the knowlodge from tasks 4 and 5.
+Just had to type in Terminal the command: wget -O `date +"%Y%m%d_%H%M%S.json"` https://prodapi.metweb.ie/observations/athenry/today
+Then to confirm that the content of the file I checked using nano again.